CTCMS-UQ/dofulator/doc/usage.md

 In most cases, the latter (described in the [next section](#MDAnalysis)) will be the simplest to use.
 The former is simply a thin layer around the underlying C interface with some convenience functions.

+> [!IMPORTANT]
+> On **Windows**, if the BLAS/LAPACK library .dll file is not in a standard
+> directory (e.g. in a conda environment), the directory containing that .dll
+> will need to be added to `PATH` for it to be found by the `dofulator` module.
+> This is handled automatically in the case that scipy-openblas32 is used (the
+> default when installing with `pip install`), but must otherwise be done manually.

 To create a context
 ```python
 from dofulator import Dofulator